mpv-player/mpv/DOCS/man/input.rst

 The input.conf file consists of a list of key bindings, for example::

-    s screenshot      # take a screenshot with the s key
+    s screenshot      # take a screenshot with the s key LEFT seek 15      # map the left-arrow key to seeking forward by 15 seconds

 Each line maps a key to an input command.
 Keys are specified with their literal value (upper case if combined with ``Shift``), or a name for special keys.
 For